namndev/namndev.github.io/_posts/2020-02-22-building-an-api-with-firebase.md

 http://localhost:5000 / fir-api-9a206 / us-central1 / app / create
 ```

-When we go to deploy, the only difference in the URL will be that http://localhost:500 will be replaced with zone + app id + “cloudfunctions.net” similar to the following:
+When we go to deploy, the only difference in the URL will be that http://localhost:500 will be replaced with zone + app id + `cloudfunctions.net` similar to the following:

 ```bash
 [<------zone + app id + cloudfunctions.net-------->] / app / [<--endpoint-->]
 https://us-central1-fir-api-9a206.cloudfunctions.net / app /   hello-world
 ```

 You’ll need to update the Postman collection I mentioned in the intro with your app id values.
-In order to see your app id, go to the Firebase Console and click “project settings” like you see in the following screenshot:
+In order to see your app id, go to the Firebase Console and click `project settings` like you see in the following screenshot:

 <p align="center">
     <img src="https://atevans85.files.wordpress.com/2019/07/screen-shot-2019-07-24-at-7.10.02-am.png" />